-With all of this in mind, let’s take a glance at the key action encompassing Spirit AeroSystems Holdings, Inc. (NYSE:SPR).
+We’re going to take a glance at the key hedge fund action surrounding Spirit AeroSystems Holdings, Inc. (NYSE:SPR).

-What have hedge funds been doing with Spirit AeroSystems Holdings, Inc. (NYSE:SPR)?
+How are hedge funds trading Spirit AeroSystems Holdings, Inc. (NYSE:SPR)?